-CarPlay can be interacted with via whatever controls your car already has, whether that be a touch screen, buttons, knobs, voice or a combination of all of these.
+CarPlay is interacted with via whatever controls your car already has, whether that be a touch screen, buttons, knobs, voice or a combination of all of these.

-CarPlay doesn’t include every app on your smartphone, because playing PUBG on your car dashboard is clearly a disaster waiting to happen, and some elements of apps are replaced by voice and dictation.
+CarPlay doesn’t include every app on your smartphone, because playing Fortnight on your car dashboard is clearly a disaster waiting to happen, and some elements of apps are replaced by voice and dictation.

-Most cars require you to plug your iPhone into the USB port with a Lightning cable, but some newer models (like the latest BMW 5-Series) now support wireless CarPlay, which works via the car’s Bluetooth connection.
+Most cars require you to plug your iPhone into the USB port with a Lightning cable, but some newer models now support wireless CarPlay, which works via the car’s Bluetooth connection.

 CarPlay is designed to remove the urge to take a quick look at your iPhone behind the wheel.
 It’s safer, easier and more convenient - or that’s the idea, anyway.